 A vegetable stir-fry is one of the quickest basic meals you'll want to incorporate into your cooking repertoire when you go vegetarian or vegan.
 As a vegetarian, you'll want to stock your pantry with a few ingredients so that you can whip up an easy vegetable stir-fry any time for a quick meal.
 Keep some garlic, onions and ginger on hand, add just about any kind of fresh vegetables, and your vegetable stir-fry is almost complete!
 Here's a few inspiring vegetarian vegetable stir-fries to get you cooking.

 Combine bok choy and shiitake mushrooms stir-fried in a garlic sesame sauce for a healthy vegetarian vegetable stir-fry recipe.
-I tossed it with some leftover cooked quinoa and thoroughy enjoyed it.
+We tossed it with some leftover cooked quinoa and thoroughly enjoyed it.

 A classic vegetable stir-fry recipe piled high with healthy veggies - snow peas, cauliflower, broccoli and carrots and quickly cooked with tofu in a simple soy sauce-based sauce with ginger.
 It's not a fancy recipe, but if you're new to vegetarian cooking, or just want something simple, this is a good recipe to start with.
 Not convinced?
 Check out the numerous positive reviews from readers that love this recipe.

-There's something about the heartier texture of Swiss chard, when compared to other greens, that always makes me want to top it off with a bit of grated cheese.
-I ate this stir-fry plain, rather than pairing it with rice or whole grains, but I think next time I'd like to try it with homemade noodles and yes, topped off with cheese.
+There's something about the heartier texture of Swiss chard when compared to other greens, that always makes me want to top it off with a bit of grated cheese.
+We ate this stir-fry plain, rather than pairing it with rice or whole grains, but try it with homemade noodles and yes, topped off with cheese.

 From the streets of Bangkok to the southern islands, travelers to Thailand always revel in the amazing food to be found everywhere.
 Vegetable stir-fries such as this one are usually accompanied by rice or occasionally noodles and are often topped off with extra chilies or hot sauce.
 Thai food is great for vegetarians and vegans, and this simple and easy version of stir-fried veggies is an enjoyable basic meatless meal.